jas0123uah/curriculog_excel_sheet_generator/README.txt

 1. Open up your terminal and navigate to the directory this file is located in.

 If you have never used this script before:
+  1. Run the following command: pip install -r requirements.txt

-  Run the following command: python setup.py
+  2. Run the following command: python setup.py

 If you have ran setup.py